 Target Women Year-Round

-Rather than waiting until Women’s History Month or International Women’s Day to reach female audiences, savvy brands can tap into this powerful market all year long.
-To gain a competitive edge, use Pathmatics Explorer to observe the digital advertising trends of hundreds of brands.
+Rather than waiting until Women’s History Month or International Women’s Day to target female audiences, savvy brands can tap into this powerful market all year long.
+To gain a competitive edge, use Pathmatics' marketing intelligence tool to observe the digital advertising trends of hundreds of brands.
 Schedule a custom insights session and get started today.

 *Note: the remaining percentage of the advertising either targets men specifically or is gender neutral.

 With over a decade of experience across digital marketing, content, creative, and PR, Sarah is a creative and dynamic thinker who loves to delight clients with unique and relatable content.
 Sarah graduated from UC Berkeley with a BA in Sociology.